To some this post is a sensitive subject.

 Paul As a kid, I was taught nothing on the subject.
 The Amish contributed to my "education" only by teaching me to read.
 A neighbor had a loosly guarded collection of books and magazines (complete with pics) on the subject.
 The rest is history.

 There ya have it readers.
 What's your reaction?
-Leave comments below. ~Brenda
+Join the comments below. ~Brenda

 (C)Copyright, 2013, Brenda Nixon.

-Thanks for reading.
 Want more true stories?
-Ones that will touch your heart, make you cry, make you laugh, leave you amazed?
+Ones that will stir your heart, make you cry, laugh, and leave you amazed?